rememberSoftwares/yacana/README.md

 ```

 As you can see, Agent2 cheated.
 It counted from 0 to 3 in one message.
 But who cares?
 Both of them carried on till both had their achievement completed.
+This parameter works like the `promise.all` of javascript that waits for all promises to end before continuing execution.

 ### Getting better results by controlling the "shift message"